 The Quarch Programmable Power Module or PPM as some of you know, acts as the power supply to the target SSD, much in the way a power analyzer would act as the source.

 The PPM allows for fine control of the host voltage, including the use of complex patterns.
 This can be done in our software or scripted easily in Python.

-Shown in the example below, a validation engineer could develop a test to characterize the PLP trip point of the PMIC by stepping down from +12V in small or large steps.
+As shown in the example below, a validation engineer could develop a test to characterize the PLP trip point of the PMIC by stepping down from +12V in small or large steps.

 Validation engineers can quickly develop tests of the SSD’s power delivery system.
 Since the PPM acts as the supply to the SSD, the voltages such as the +12V rail can easily be set for + or – V margin limits.
-Power can be quickly cut in back-to-back scenarios to test the recharging of the PLP capacitors, or the replay robustness of the firmware.
+Power can be quickly cut in back-to-back scenarios to test the recharging of the PLP capacitors.
+Or the replay robustness of the firmware.